Synopsys benefits have your total well-being in mind.

 Health Savings Account (HSA)

-If you're in the HS Basic Plan or HS Plus Plan, use these two tips to get the most from your HSA:
+If you're in one of the HS Plans (Basic, Standard, or Premium), use these two tips to get the most from your HSA:

 - Think before you pay—pay medical bills out of pocket if you can.
 This lets your HSA balance keep growing tax-free.